 You will need to reach Lake Myvatn by the end of your day regardless, as it is where you'll be spending your sixth night.
 En route, it is recommended to stop off at the beautiful waterfall of Godafoss, famous for its intrinsic role in Iceland's history.

-If you get to the lakes in good time, you’ll be able to explore the magnificent features and landscapes that surround them, such as the lava fortress of Dimmuborgir; the barren, volcanic pass of Namaskard; and the bizarre and beautiful pseudocraters of Skutustadir.
+If you get to the lakes in good time, you'll be able to explore the magnificent features and landscapes surrounding them.
+You will find the lava fortress of Dimmuborgir, the barren, volcanic pass of Namaskard, and the bizarre and beautiful pseudocraters of Skutustadir.
 You may also have time to enjoy the lakes themselves under the Midnight Sun, with their abundant fauna, vibrant flora, and unique geology.

 If not, however, you'll have time to check out these sites tomorrow.
 You'll retire for the night in the Lake Myvatn area.

-Though this excursion requires some hiking, it will allow you to immerse yourself in a landscape so otherworldly that it was used by NASA to simulate the surface of the moon.
-It will also provide you with the once-in-a-lifetime opportunity to bathe in the strikingly blue, geothermally heated water of a crater lake, and will provide you with the best views of the unspoilt country’s interior this tour has to offer.
+Though this excursion requires some hiking, it will allow you to immerse yourself in a landscape so otherworldly that NASA used it to simulate the surface of the moon.
+It will also provide you with the once-in-a-lifetime opportunity to bathe in the strikingly blue, geothermally heated water of a crater lake.
+It will give you the best views of the country's unspoiled interior this tour has to offer.